-Road Safety Days can be organised on Wednesday 21 September, the European Day Without a Road Death or throughout the European Mobility Week, from 16 to 22 September.
+Road Safety Days can be organised on 26 September, the European Day Without A Road Death or throughout the European Mobility Week, from 16 to 22 September.

 Activities and events take place across all of Europe, in any size of area and in any venue.
 The Road Safety Day map shows when activities are taking place near you.

 Any organisation or individual can organise a Road Safety Day.
 They can be targeted at any audience: children, youngsters, teachers, professional road users, companies, academics or different groups of road users, such as pedestrians, cyclists or novice drivers.

 Road Safety Days are part of the Project EDWARD – a European Day Without A Road Death.
 The target is to reduce the number of road fatalities and serious road traffic injuries to the aspirational zero on that day.
 But of course, every day should be #ProjectEDWARD, knowing that small actions lead to big improvements.